AmnesicOblex/the-kings-dilemma/chronicle-of-kings/reign-3.md

 A drought ravaged the Mark of Tiryll and the Kingdom of Muhir offered to sell the council some suspiciously cheap wheat.
 House Dar-a-Lek decided the deal was too good to be true.
 The subsequent starvation was **A Tale of Sorrow** for the Mark of Tiryll, who blamed House Dar-a-Lek.

 A band of marauders offered to sell the council the **Golden Map**, which they obtained by exterminating a group of Sand Priestesses at a secret desert temple.
-House Tailor decide to slay the marauders, avenging their victims and recovering the **Golden Map**.
+House Tailor decided to slay the marauders, avenging their victims and recovering the **Golden Map**.

 The tribune brought the council news from the people of Three Trunks, a small village in the Mark of Dualak.
 They claimed a witch was living in the nearby Hedgehog Woods.
 House Grappel sent the army **Into the Woods** to apprehend the witch.